A5H73Y/Parkour/docs/tutorials/parkour-database.md

 You are able to modify the path of the SQLite location in the `config.yml`, but only do this if you know what you are doing.

-If you modify the contents of the database, it is strongly suggested to stop the server, make your changes and then start your server again to avoid any problems.
+If you modify the contents of the database, it is strongly suggested stopping the server, make your changes and then start your server again to avoid any problems.

 ## Resetting Data